Tauranga 1st Waikato Militia NZ Wars memorial

 The cemetery is thought to contain the remains of approximately 100 imperial and colonial troops and 14 Maori warriors who died on active service in the Tauranga district during the New Zealand Wars.
 This memorial, known as the 1st Waikato Militia memorial, in fact commemorates 25 colonial and imperial soldiers and sailors from the 68th Regiment, 1st Waikato Militia and Naval Brigade who died in 1864 and 1867.

 The erection of a 1st Waikato memorial in Tauranga was proposed as early as 1882.
-On 20 May, surviving members of the regiment met ‘to discuss the propriety of erecting a monument to the officers and men of that regiment who fell in the late Maori war.’
-For meeting convenor Captain Turner, it was only fitting:
+On 20 May, surviving members met ‘to discuss the propriety of erecting a monument to the officers and men of that regiment who fell in the late Maori war.’
+For meeting convenor Captain Turner, it would be fitting:

 This regiment came to Tauranga [during the New Zealand Wars] and held it.
 They founded the settlement, and did so in the face of great hardships.

-Though much enthusiasm was expressed it is currently unclear what, if any, action arose from this meeting.
+Though much enthusiasm was expressed at the meeting it is unclear what, if any, action followed.

 In the meantime, Mission Cemetery was becoming an imperial concern.
-Allegations regarding the neglected state of Tauranga’s military graves reached the British House of Commons in August 1880 and June 1886.
-Then on 18 September 1893, the cemetery was linked to allegations regarding the ‘ruinous and neglected state’ of the British seamen’s and soldiers’ graves at Rangiriri.
+Allegations about the neglected state of Tauranga’s military graves were aired in the British House of Commons in August 1880 and June 1886.
+On 18 September 1893, the cemetery was linked to criticism of the ‘ruinous and neglected state’ of British seamen’s and soldiers’ graves at Rangiriri.
 In response, the New Zealand government asked the Police Commissioner, Colonel Arthur Hume, to investigate the state of both sites.

 On 8 December 1893, Hume reported that Tauranga’s military graves were in ‘fair’ condition.
-However the seawall was damaged and some wooden headboards had perished or were illegible.
-As at Rangiriri, Hume recommended a four-sided memorial be placed among the military graves, with a side to commemorate men from each of three regiments and the Naval Brigade.
-Again it is currently unclear what, if any, action was taken.
+However, the seawall was damaged and some of the wooden headboards had perished or become illegible.
+Both here and at Rangiriri, Hume recommended, a four-sided memorial should be placed among the military graves, with a side for each of three regiments and the Naval Brigade.
+Once again it is unclear what, if any, action was taken.

-Fifteen years later, Mission Cemetery was in a serious state of disrepair.
-In 1908, cemetery trustee J.C.
+By 1908, Mission Cemetery was in a serious state of disrepair.
+Trustee J.C.
 Adams described the situation in a letter to W.C.
-Kensington, the Under-Secretary for Lands.
+Kensington, the under-secretary for lands.
 After noting the need for a further retaining wall to prevent sea erosion, Adams went on:

 But the principal matter calling for attention is the old wooden headboards, some forty-six in number, recording the names of those who fell in action and who died in camp; these after forty-four years of service have reached such a stage of decay that some are indecipherable.
 Now, what shall we do with them?
 If we let them rot down and the weeds grow over the nameless dead we shall deservedly be blamed by posterity for our indifference and ingratitude to those who gave their lives to win the security we now enjoy.
 Shall we not rather meet the matter in a rational business way and accept our responsibility to perpetuate the names and deeds of these heroes.